Welcome to UNF's Student Financial Services Office

 - The Student Financial Services Office communicates with students via e-mail.
 Be sure to regularly check your UNF e-mail account.
 Please do not forward your UNF email to another email account; you may not receive important emails from us

-- Dropping or adding a course during the add/drop period requires an overnight process to update your Florida Prepaid & Bright Futures award to the correct amount..
+- Dropping or adding a course requires an overnight process to update your Florida Prepaid & Bright Futures award to the correct amount

 - Students should go to myWings to check on their account, financial aid status, holds, obtain their 1098T form, etc.

-- Failure to pay your bill by the deadline will generate a $100 late payment fee and you may be purged (dropped from classes).
+- Failure to pay your bill by the deadline will generate a $100 late payment fee and you may be administratively dropped from classes for non-payment

-- Holds are NOT removed immediately once payment is made.
+- Holds are NOT removed immediately once payment is made; the process runs three times daily

 The Student Financial Services Office is located at Hicks Hall, Building 53, Suite 1100